stoplightio/prism/docs/guides/cli.md

 curl -v -s http://localhost:4010/pets/10 > /dev/null

 < HTTP/1.1 404 Not Found
-< warning: [{"severity":"Error","message":"The received media type does not match the one specified in the document"},{"location":["body"],"severity":"Error","code":"type","message":"should be object"}]
+< warning: body should be object
 ```

 You can see there's a `warning` header which is a JSON object with all the violations found in the response.